 This approach was mainly developed under the aspect that the detection of all exact sequence structure similarities between RNAs is possible in O(nm).
 In order to profit from the fast algorithm according to the method from [SB07], our approach uses a greedy technique to reduce the overall complexity.
 In contrast to our global method, a goal was to detect pairwise similarities with more local properties in form of clusters of EPMs.
-The usage of a fast greedy strategy in favour of an optimal method is also supported by the fact that no optimal algorithm in known which detects the best cluster with a distance threshold $\tau$ .
-In addition, such an optimal algorithm.
+The usage of a fast greedy strategy in favour of an optimal method is also supported by the fact that no optimal algorithm in known which detects the best cluster with a distance threshold τ .
+In addition, such an optimal algorithm would have had presumably at least the complexity of the optimal global algorithm.
 Further a greedy technique is flexible and its adoption to a different questioning is often easier.

 Similar to the LCS-ERP approach, we have analyzed the performance of the clustering algorithm presented in chapter 5 with two Hepatitis C virus IRES RNAs and two 16S ribosomal RNAs.
 The data show that this method is able to identify significant similarities between two RNAs.
 The found clusters exhibit similarities between the treated RNAs.
-For example see the found cluster in figure 6.3 with $\tau = 80$ as well as the cluster in figure B.2.
+For example see the found cluster in figure 6.3 with $\tau=80$ as well as the cluster in figure B.2.